pulumi/pulumi-tool-cdk-importer/README.md

 - Full AWS resource metadata (type, logical name, provider reference, component bit, provider version).
 - Any property subsets captured during provider interception (useful for codegen hints).

-The resulting `import.json` contains every CloudFormation resource Pulumi can map, with IDs populated wherever possible.
-Some resources with composite identifiers may show `<PLACEHOLDER>` IDs; fill those in manually before running `pulumi import --file import.json`.
+For capture/iterate flows, the resulting `import.json` contains every CloudFormation resource Pulumi can map, with IDs populated wherever possible.
+When using `runtime` or `program import` with `--import-file`, the written file is trimmed down to only the resources that still have `<PLACEHOLDER>` IDs so you can fill them in manually before running `pulumi import --file import.json`.
 The importer also skips CDK metadata, nested stacks, and `Custom::*` resources, logging a summary so you can decide whether to handle them separately.

 #### Partial import files and iterative workflows